 Paddling Catskills Reservoirs

 The Catskills are home to four of the six reservoirs that make up the New York City Watershed, including the Pepacton, Cannonsville, Neversink and Schoharie Reservoirs.
 These provide 90% of the city’s water supply and together comprise the largest unfiltered water supply in the country.

 Given this, it’s extremely important that the Catskills' reservoirs stay as clean as possible.
 So, before you paddle away on one of these vast bodies of water, there are a few steps you’ll need to take:

 - Get a Department of Environmental Protection (DEP) Permit – Don’t worry, they’re free!
 But you will need separate permits if you plan on paddling multiple reservoirs.

 - Pick Your Paddling Vessel – Paddling on reservoirs is limited to kayaks, canoes, rowboats, sculls or small sailboats.
 That’s it.
 Gas-powered boats are never permitted.
 Electric tolling motors are allowed on the Cannonsville Reservoir for flat-bottomed fishing boats.

-- Steam Clean – To prevent the spread of invasive plant species, it’s mandatory that your boat be steam cleaned and tagged with a recreational boating tag by a local, registered vendor.
+- Steam Clean – To prevent the spread of invasive plant species, it’s mandatory that your boat is steam cleaned and tagged with a recreational boating tag by a local, registered vendor.

 - Launch! – There are a variety of designated launch sites available at each reservoir.
 You are required to use these designated launch sites.

 For more information on the Catskills reservoirs and their rich history (entire towns and villages were flooded to create these massive reservoirs) visit NYC Environmental Protection.

 Catskills Lakes, Ponds, & Creeks

 Outside of the region’s reservoirs, the Catskills lakes, ponds, creeks, and streams are perfect for not only paddling journeys, but camping outings, discovering a new favorite swimming hole, catching a big one while fly fishing, and beginning new adventures.

 - East Branch of the Delaware River – Composed of two sections divided by the Pepacton Reservoir, the Delaware River’s East Branch has two put-ins below and above the reservoir and offers smooth, deep paddling conditions.
 Great for a summer weekend afternoon outing.